 In one embodiment, a search engine implements a method comprising receiving a search query, identifying a plurality of articles relevant the search query, determining advertising data associated with the search query, and ranking the articles based at least in part on the advertising data.

-Inventor Monika Henzinger was the founder of the Research Department at Google and Director of that Department for a number of years.
+Inventor Monika Henzinger was the founder of the Research Department at Google and Director of that Department for many years.
 She also worked on a wide variety of topics related to search while at Google.

 Alex Franz joined her in authoring a number of papers for Google and in patents as well.
 These are a couple of people who were involved in some pretty impactful developments at Google.
 Having their names as the inventors of this patent shows a level of seriousness about it.

-The patent does provide a picture of a full examination on how such advertising information could be used in the rankings of pages.
-Again, it’s not proof that Google has every done that, but t does show us that the implications of such an action were considered.
+The patent does provide a picture of a full examination of how such advertising information could be used in the rankings of pages.
+Again, it’s not proof that Google has ever done that, but t does show us that the implications of such an action were considered.

 And yet I find myself happy thinking that it was never used in that manner.